 When setting your fundraising goal(s), first clarify the overall context.
 What are you hoping to achieve with your fundraising?
 What is your overall goal?

-Then, clarify who will benefit from the fundraising initiative.
+Then, clarify who will benefit from this fundraising initiative.

 Finally, outline how much you need to fundraise or how many donors you need to acquire to accomplish that.

-Unlike with measuring the social impact of a whole organization, it’s much easier to quantify fundraising goals.
-Simply try to stay away from generic statements such as “we want to do better than last year”.
+Unlike measuring the social impact of a whole organization, it’s much easier to quantify fundraising goals.
+Simply try to stay away from generic statements such as “We want to do better than last year.”

 Here are examples of specific fundraising goals: